rabbibotton/clog/README.md

 have Quicklisp configured):

 1. Start emacs then M-x slime
-2. In the REPL, run (tutorials current 1 - 18):
+2. In the REPL, run (tutorials currently 1 - 18):

 ```
 CL-USER> (ql:quickload :clog)